-The membership of variables to a group is defined via their
+The membership of variables to one or several groups is defined via their

-attribute.
-If you want to use in a separate process all the variables
+groups attribute.
+If you want to reuse in a separate process all the

-iterable of foreign variables pointing to each of the variables that
+mapping) of foreign variables pointing to each of the variables (model-wise)

-variables should only be used to get the values of multiple foreign variables, not set their values.
+be used to get the values of multiple foreign variables, not set their values.

 Group variables are useful particularly in cases where you want to combine (aggregate) different processes that act on the same variable, e.g. in landscape evolution modeling combine the effect of different erosion processes on the evolution of the surface elevation.
 This way you can easily add or remove processes to/from a model and avoid missing or broken links between processes.